 - not simply a local phenomenon, but a nationwide issue

 - and, as such, needed a concerted, nationwide effort to address it.

-To guide development of the new organisation Jo became manager, prepared to fill this role in a voluntary capacity for the first few years (which she did from 2011 till 2015) and the Adult Literacy Trust shifted from her kitchen table to an office in the garage.
+To guide development of the new organisation Jo became manager, prepared to fill this role in a voluntary capacity for the first few years (which she did from 2011 till 2015) and the The Rural Youth and Adult Literacy Trust shifted from her kitchen table to an office in the garage.